hbs-rcs/Measuring-Corporate-Culture-Using-Machine-Learning/README.md

 The code requres
 - `Python 3.6+`
 - The required Python packages can be installed via `pip install -r requirements.txt`
 - Download and uncompress [Stanford CoreNLP v3.9.2](http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip).
 Newer versions may work, but they are not tested.
+Copy the.
+Uncompressed folder to the folder `standford_corenlp/`.
 Either [set the environment variable to the location of the uncompressed folder](https://stanfordnlp.github.io/stanfordnlp/corenlp_client.html), or edit the following line in the `global_options.py` to the location of the uncompressed folder, for example:
 > os.environ["CORENLP_HOME"] = "/home/user/stanford-corenlp-full-2018-10-05/"

 - If you are using Windows, use "/" instead of "\\" to separate directories.